AItoAir/tinyboom-local-app/README.md

 ./build.sh
 ```

-Place a copy of the DLL folder and TBM file inside the `tmbs` folder
+Place a copy of the DLL folder and TBM file inside the `tmbs` folder.

 ![tmbs setup](docs/tmbs-setup.png)

 After the building of docker image is completed, you can run the docker container using this command: